ramanan-b-r/Trick_Or_Treat/README.md

 4. **Winning the Game:**
    - If the Host correctly identifies the real human by giving them the candy, the Host wins.
    - If the Host fails to identify the real human and gives the candy to the AI BOT, the Trick or Treater wins.
+   - The goal of the Trick or Treater is to make themselves sound more like a zombie hence making it harder for the host to identify the AI Bot from the human.
+   - The Trick or Treater gets to see the previous responses of the AI BOT giving them an oppurtunity to mimic the AI by predicting its speech patterns.
+   - The Host gets a maximum of 10 questions to diffrentiate the human response from the AI Bot's response.
+The Host is allowed to guess the identity of the human at any point of the game.